mirumee/ariadne-website/docs/api-reference.md

 #### `value_parser`

-Decorator that sets decorated callable as value parser for the scalar:
+A decorator that sets the decorated callable as a value parser for the given scalar:

 ```python
 datetime = ScalarType("DateTime")